How To Clean Your House To Get Rid Of Scabies

 If you have paper products that cannot be washed, such as used paper coffee cups or paper napkins, do not keep reusing them.
 It is best just to throw them away, because they can get contaminated with scabies mites, after being touched repetitively, or held for a long periods of time.
 Other items include paper straws, paper plates, magazines, old mail, paper drawings (that your kids draw and magnet to your fridge), and paper crafts, like origami.

 Wash Your Pets

 Pets, like cats or dogs, can become infested with the same type of scabies mite that infest humans.
 When dogs get scabies, it is referred to as sarcoptic mange, and when cats get scabies, it is called notedric mange.
 If your pet gets scabies, it can be even harder to get rid of, than it is for people.
 I wrote an article about how to treat scabies in your dog or cat, that you can read here.
 Dogs and cats have a lot of hair that can carry the mites all over your home, then when they get hair on your, bed, couch, or rug, it is then contaminated.
 So, it is best to take preventative measures, and wash your pet off with soap or shampoo.
-There are specific mite killing shampoos that you can use for your pet, like this one from amazon.
+There are specific mite killing shampoos that you can use for your pet.